Teachers and Staff

 Joined MCS in 2020

-Bio: Megan began her Healthcare journey in 1994 as a hospital volunteer at Bethesda North Hospital in Cincinnati.
-While later attending Nursing School in college, she became employed as a Certified Nurse Assistant and dually worked as a Pharmacy Technician at Bethesda North.
+Bio: Megan began her healthcare journey in 1994 as a hospital volunteer at Bethesda North Hospital in Cincinnati.
+While later attending nursing school in college, she became employed as a Certified Nurse Assistant and dually worked as a Pharmacy Technician at the hospital.

-She holds a Bachelors of Science in Nursing Degree from the University of Cincinnati.
-She moved to Durham in 2009 with her husband to pursue warmer weather and a Charge Nurse position at the Duke Regional Hospital for a Medical-Surgical Unit.
-Her main hospital-based specialties over the years of being a Nurse include: Cardiac Step-Down, Orthopedics, and Medical-Surgical Nursing.
-Within a few years of working at Duke, she progressed on the Clinical Ladder to earn a Clinical Nurse IV Certification (CNIV) and later became a Nurse Manager for a Duke Private Diagnostic Clinic.
+She moved to Durham in 2009 with her husband to pursue warmer weather and a charge nurse position at the Duke Regional Hospital on a Medical-Surgical Unit.
+Her hospital-based specialties over the years include: Cardiac Step-Down, Orthopedics, and Medical-Surgical Nursing.
+Within a few years of working at Duke, she progressed on the clinical ladder to earn a Clinical Nurse IV Certification (CNIV) and later became a Nurse Manager for a Duke Private Diagnostic Clinic.

 Katherine Perretta – Director of Finance and Operations